FishingHacks/undefied-rs/specs.md

 UTC means UTC+0

-A version looks like this: `major.minor.patchlevel`.
-For `1.2.5` that means that the major is 1, the minor 2 and the patchlevel 5.
+A version looks like this: `major.minor`.
+For `1.2` that means that the major is 1 and the minor 2.

 | Name                        |                                                  Value |
 | :-------------------------- | -----------------------------------------------------: |